withObsrvr/Flow/wasm-example/README.md

-# Flow Pipeline System with WebAssembly Support
+# Flow Pipeline with WebAssembly Support Example

-This enhanced version of the Flow pipeline system supports both traditional Go plugins and WebAssembly modules as processors, allowing for more flexible and portable deployment options.
+This example demonstrates how to use both traditional Go plugins and WebAssembly modules as processors in a pipeline system.

 ## Overview

 The Flow pipeline system processes events from sources through a series of processors and sends the results to consumers.
-The system is configured using YAML files and supports two types of processors:
+This example shows how to support both processor types:

 1. **Go Plugins** - Traditional Go plugins loaded dynamically at runtime
 2. **WebAssembly Modules** - WASM modules for cross-platform compatibility and enhanced security

-## Features

-- Configuration-based pipeline definition in YAML
-- Support for both Go plugins and WebAssembly processors
-- Common processor interface for consistent event handling
-- Dynamic loading of processors at runtime
-- Flexible configuration options for processors

 ## Directory Structure